malaikawaqasarshad/Password-Strength-Checker/README.md

 # Password-Strength-Checker
 This password strength checker analyses variation of characters and length to determine the strength of a given password.

-# 🔐 Password Strength Checker

-A simple password strength checker that evaluates passwords based on common security criteria and gives the user feedback on how they can make their password stronger.

 ## Features

 * Checks password length